 - The student-to-faculty ratio is 8 to 1; as the student body has increased, so have the faculty.

 - Over 80% of CMC classes have fewer than 20 students.

-- About three-fourths of courses are taught by tenured or tenure-track faculty (including Keck Science proportionally).
+- Typically 75% or more course sections are taught by tenured or tenure-track faculty (including Keck Science proportionally).

-- Nearly 100% of CMC graduates have cross-registered during their time at CMC.
+- About 95% of CMC graduates have cross-registered during their time at CMC.

 Claremont McKenna College is committed to improving student learning through thoughtful and ongoing academic program assessment.
 The learning goals of a CMC education are to teach students transferable abilities including analytic skills, communication skills, and critical thinking skills, and to impart intellectual breadth and preparation for responsible leadership and citizenship through exposure to a variety of academic disciplines.
 The second and third tabs show senior self-evaluations of responsible leadership over time and in comparison to other institutions.

-- The most common degrees earned after CMC are JD, MA, MBA, MS, and MD from prestigious schools all over the nation.
+- The most common degrees earned after CMC are masters or law degrees and MBAs, but many alumni also obtain others including PhDs and MDs from prestigious schools in the US.

 - Students are employed in a variety of interest clusters, the most popular being Accounting & Financial Services and Consulting and Technology & Entrepreneurship.